 What do the new lockdown rules mean for me?

+Boris Johnson has ordered the country to stay at home in a bid to reverse the spread of coronavirus.

-A new national lockdown across England means people must stay at home unless for specific reasons, such as attending school or college, or going to the supermarket.
+A new national lockdown across England means people should not leave home unless for specific reasons, such as attending school or college, or going to the supermarket.

 – When do the new rules come into force?